Taxes on Cryptocurrency in Canada

 Crypto Tax Rates in Canada

-If you sell a service or goods in exchange for crypto, GST/HST will apply to the transaction.
+If you sell a service or goods in exchange for cryptocurrency, GST/HST will apply to the transaction.

 How to Calculate Crypto Tax in Canada